 VACF funds come to the rescue when groups urgently need equipment or find themselves with emergency expenditures such as the need for safety hardware, new exit signs, wheelchair ramps, special security lighting, etc. In addition to making repairs, the fund can also help the audience experience a more technically exciting show.

 Established by the Board of Supervisors in 1984, the VACF allows San Francisco property tax payers to add a contribution to their annual tax bill, or anyone at all to make a donation online, in benefit of the arts.
 Close to a million dollars has been collected and distributed directly to arts organizations since the fund’s inception.
 An innovative collaboration among the Tax Collector’s Office, the Board of Supervisors and Grants for the Arts, this program aims to provide an efficient and effective way for citizens to contribute to the City’s cultural activities.

 “The term ‘only in San Francisco often is used to identify a silly person or dumb event that any other U.S. city would be ashamed to claim as its own.
 Sometimes though, ‘only in San Francisco’ connotes a unique winner.
 Such is the case with a modest program called the Voluntary Arts Contribution Fund.
 The organization makes it easy for ordinary property owners to become angels to struggling arts organizations, neighborhood centers and schools.”

 “The city of San Francisco makes it easy for homeowners to support art groups.”

 — Jon Carroll, San Francisco Chronicle

-To see a list of the most recent VACF grantees, please click here or call 415.554.6710 to request a copy.
+To see a list of the most recent VACF grantees, please click here.

 Not a San Francisco property tax owner, but still looking to contribute?